Webhikers-Docs/wp-api-doc/README.md

 We also need to convert HTML entities like Ä, Ö, Ü and other special charakters.
 Therefore we use [HE](https://www.npmjs.com/package/he) NPM library.
 It's not the most beautiful solution, but we haven't found a better one yet.

-You can use this Snippet as a Nuxt Plugin, if you want.
+You can use this Snippet as a `Nuxt.js` or `Vue.js` Plugin, if you want.
 If you have a better alternative, you're weclome to let us know and deliver a better solution to make WordPress API Requests.

 ```javascript
 import axios from 'axios'